sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc3000/README.md

 "The legendary emperor Fuxi was believed to be the First Sovereign of the creation myth of Chinese civilization.
 Fuxi was the twin brother of Nuwa and, after escaping a great flood, the siblings lived together on Mount Kunlun.
 Fuxi and Nuwa are believed to be the progenitors of the human race."
 [1]

+The dating is based on an ancient Chinese historical chronology placing a line of rulers before the Xia Dynasty.

 "Fu Xi is part of the "Three Sovereigns and Five Emperors" (三皇五帝) mythology, a group of semi-divine, legendary figures said to have ruled before China's first historical dynasty, the Xia."
 [2]

 ### Three Sovereigns and Five Emperors